mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ## Pointers

-Given a variable the address operator `&` is used to get its address or location in memory
+Given a variable, the address operator `&` is used to get its address or location in memory.

 ```cpp
 int oranges = 5;